Code-Institute-Submissions/inscribe/README.md

 ##### Entry Creation

-* (in)Scribe account-holders have the ability to create a new entry, when they have been redirected to the 'Profile' page on successful sign-in.
+* (in)Scribe account-holders can create a new entry, when they have been redirected to the 'Profile' page on successful sign-in.
 * When clicking the "New Entry" button on the Profile page, users are redirected to a form, where all fields must be completed, before an entry is recorded within the database.
 These fields include:
-  * <em>Mood</em> - This is a dropdown list, which stored as documents in a database within the same collection, which contains various emotions on a spectrum.
+  * <em>Mood</em> - This is a dropdown list, which is stored as documents in a database within the same collection, which contains various emotions on a spectrum.
     This choice will act as the title for the card visible on an Entry card on the Entries page.
   * <em>Event</em> - This field, acts as the body content when clicking on an Entry card, from the Entries page
   * <em>Strength of Emotion</em> - This field, a dropdown list similar to that of the Mood field.
 It contains documents, ranging from 1-10, a scale in which the user can allocate the strength of emotion they could relate their even to.
-  * <em>Solution</em> - This field has been created to encourage the user, what they'd like to happen in order to overcome or deal with the event.
+  * <em>Solution</em> - This field has been created to encourage the user, what they'd like to happen to overcome or deal with the event.
-  * <em>Self-Help</em> - This field has been created to enable the user to document any self-help technique, whether it be writing/deep-breathing/meditation, or a hobby to keep them from becoming anxious or prevent overthinking.
+  * <em>Self-Help</em> - This field has been created to enable the user to document any self-help technique, whether it be writing/deep-breathing/meditation or a hobby to keep them from becoming anxious or prevent overthinking.
-  * <em>Activity Duration</em> - This field relates to the the Self-Help field, where the user can describe how long they took to complete their activity.
+  * <em>Activity Duration</em> - This field relates to the Self-Help field, where the user can describe how long they took to complete their activity.
   * <em>Completed Solution</em> - The Completed Solution field marks whether or not a user has made the effort to work towards the solution, and shouldn't be confused with the Self-Help Activity.
   * <em>Date</em> - The datepicker tool from Materialize, initializes a calendar for the user to choose the date in which the entry was created.
 It can of course be